Im-Stevemmmmm/mirage/README.md

 # Mirage

-Mirage is an open-source database Version Control System with features such as branching, migrations, and diff views.
+An open-source database version control system with features such as branching, migrations, commits, and diff views.

 ## Installation